onkelbeh/HomeAssistantRepository/README.md

 ## Source
 This was fork of https://cgit.gentoo.org/user/lmiphay.git/tree/app-misc/homeassistant-bin which seemed unmaintained to me, at first I just wanted to compile it for my personal use.
 This happed at 0.77 in September 2018.
 Some friends told me they wanted to use/see it, so i putted it on my gitea, and was caught by surprise of several hundred pageviews in the very first days.
 Try to keep it close to the official releases, might get slower during summer.
 After 3 months it had ~170 ebuilds, now (Nov 2019) > 1599 ebuilds in > 830 packages listed.

+## Nearly all Home Assistant Components are now included
+Except some modules with uncorrectable errors (e.g. lost sources or some other unbelievable mess) nearly all possible integrations for Home Assistant and their stated dependcies are **now** included as ebuilds, based the 'best' integrations list from `/usr/lib/python3.7/site-packages/homeassistant/components/*/manifest.json`.
+Many fixed dependencies (necessary or not) to old releases forbid installation of packages requiring newer ones, but I filed all deps strict as they have deen declared in `setup.py` or `requirements.txt` (sometimes other sources) anyway.
+The exception proves the rule.

+## Missing older release tags
+Some packages with missing or hidden older releases have been [cloned](https://github.com/onkelbeh?tab=repositories).
+No changes except adding the missing release tags have been made. `dg` in Changelog means that a package has been downgraded to an older required release although a newer version already has been available.
+In many cases the most recent version has been added, too.
+You should take a look after upgrading, if `/etc/homeassistant/deps/` is not empty, possibly the wrong version of a component or a library is installed.
+Please drop me a [note](https://github.com/onkelbeh/HomeAssistantRepository/issues) if you find a wrong dependency.

 ## ESPHome
 Aside from Home Assistant it contains some related ebuilds I use with my Home Assistant:

- * esphome (soon i'll throw away Tasmota...), thanks to Otto Winter for his fabulous idea and great work (https://github.com/esphome/esphome), really cool stuff, a bit complicated to get it started (mostly with DNS, it uses a weird *.local architecture, imho for mDNS, too complex for me to run it across Vlans), but as soon you got it running, a lot of ESP devices are very easy to deploy.
+ * esphome (soon i'll throw away Tasmota...), thanks to @OttoWinter for his fabulous idea and [great work](https://github.com/esphome/esphome), really cool stuff, a bit complicated to get it started (mostly with DNS, it uses a weird *.local architecture, imho for mDNS, too complex for me to run it across Vlans), but as soon you got it running, a lot of ESP devices are very easy to deploy.
 It's integration in Home Assistant is easy and reacts fast on state changes.
 I begin to love it's Integration in Home Assistant, you have one single point where you define and name a switch or a sensor (instead of > three points using MQTT).
 Together with the possibility of OTA updates my sensors will have a unique name all over the system, and names can be changed very easily.
 In the meantime i migrated all my Magichome Controllers, very happy with it, and i have a couple of binary input arrays running with it without any problems.
 However, my Sonoff POW and POW R2 are still running with Tasmota.

 Thanks to @evadim and @klowe0100 for improving the ebuild and helping to keep it updated.